WWF-Deutschland/plastic-navigator/_posts/layers/de/0100-01-01-policy-commitments-3.md

 ---
 layout: layer
 published: true
-permalink: /content/en/layers/policy-commitments-3/
+permalink: /content/de/layers/policy-commitments-3/
-lang: en
+lang: de
 title: Safely Manage
 ---

+_Leider sind die Policy-Inhalte zur Zeit nur auf Englisch verfügbar_

 While the treaty should include specific measures to ensure improved waste management, it is important to recognize that reactive measures alone will do nothing to address the current plastic production and consumption trajectories.
-These measures must be complemented by other indispensable components, such as global bans, phase-outs, and global requirements standards to safely circulate plastics, to end plastic pollution

 Some (non-exhaustive) examples of global requirements and standards on environmentally sound waste management are: